MSzoot/my-app1/README.md

 React

-small projects not worth to add to portfolio.
+small projects to learn react , but not enough for portfolio.

 usestate hook
 mini counter app